colin6756/gwas-gene-discovery/README.md

 * The program does not require heavy computational resources.
 However, as the user may prefer high performance computing the instructions on how to set up and run the program on a node managed by the Easybuild framework has been included below.
 The User should read set up instructions specific to any other HPC frameworks.

-* In addition to either Python version, the user should ensure they have installed Requests, Pandas and Numpy libraries into Python path.
+* Python virtual environments, e.g. virtualenv for python2 or pyvenv for python3.
+If the user does not have root permission on Easybuild a virtual environment is required for installation of numpy and pandas through pip.
 See **3.
 Installing requests** in **Instructions** on how to do this.

-* Python virtual environments, e.g. virtualenv for python2 or pyvenv for python3.
-If the user does not have root permission on Easybuild a virtual environment is required for installation of numpy and pandas through pip.

 ## Tutorial and usage instructions
 This is a quick tutorial to get the user started by reproducing the outputs of map_snp_to_gene_vEN.py for 2 different GWAS output spreadsheets, GAPIT.MLM.DTF.GWAS.Results.csv and GAPIT.MLM.blupWidth.GWAS.Results.csv as seen in the 2 directories of the same names.
-The tutorial generally assume the user has access to Rothamsted Research facility's Rothhpc4 cluster.
+The tutorial generally assume the user is using linux managed by Easybuild.

 #### 1.Downloading the repository
 Clone this repository with the GitHub URL using either Git or a Git GUI.
 The user should obtain a directory named gwas-gene-discovery containing identical contents to the GitHub repository.